humrochagf/wheke/docs/index.md

 pip install wheke
 ```

-Then you need a ASGI web server to serve the FastAPI app created by wheke:
+Then you need a ASGI web server to serve the FastAPI app created by Wheke:

 ```shell
 pip install uvicorn[standard]